alphagov/paas-tech-docs/source/documentation/deploying_apps/index.md

 ### Caveats
 * Your app should not write to local storage.
 Cloud Foundry local storage is ephemeral and can be deleted at any time.
 * You may need to set environment variables for your app to work.
 All configuration information should be stored in environment variables, not in the code.
 * Instances will be restarted if they [exceed memory limits](/#quotas).
 * Your application should write all its log messages to `STDOUT`/`STDERR`, rather than a log file.

+## Secure and non-secure requests

+Requests could be made to the non-secure `http://` protocol due to:

+ * misconfiguration of an app that allows non-encrypted traffic through
+ * a service linking to the HTTP version of a page by mistake

+In this situation, any requests made to the `http://` protocol will be automatically redirected to the base HTTPS version of that URL.
+The original query path and query parameters will be removed.
+This prevents a site from repeatedly redirecting back to the HTTP protocol without the user noticing.